 Know before you go: We recommend contacting your destination before your visit for their latest rules and regulations.
 Find up-to-date COVID-19 traveler resources on visitPA.com.

-This jewel situated near the Philadelphia and Lancaster regions, is a place of unparalleled beauty.
+This jewel situated near the Philadelphia and Lancaster regions is a place of unparalleled beauty.
 Often referred to as the world's premier horticultural showplace, Longwood Gardens' 1050 acres of natural woodlands, majestic gardens, opulent conservatories, and dancing fountains are open every day of the year.

-This is America's oldest living botanic garden surrounded by the urban bustle of Philadelphia.
+Bartram’s Garden is America's oldest living botanic garden surrounded by the urban bustle of Philadelphia.
 You won't believe you are in the city when you see the wildflower meadow, majestic trees, river trail, wetland, stone house and farm buildings overlooking the Schuylkill River, and the historic botanic garden of American native plants.

 Liberty Forge Arboretum is a registered member of the American Public Gardens Association that offers a sense of solitude and beauty.
 Nestled among the rolling terrain of the golf course, professionally landscaped gardens offer splashes of color and fragrance among ponds and fountains.

 Located on 23 acres of horticultural excellence, you can enjoy spectacular seasonal displays, theme gardens, and more than 7,000 breathtaking roses at Hershey Gardens.
 The family will love the popular Butterfly House and the Children's Garden that are filled with surprises at every turn.